Officially out now: The TypeDB 3.0 Roadmap >>

 TypeDB has a Text editor that can edit most text files and has a built-in syntax highlighting for TypeQL.
 It can also run TypeQL queries from .tql and .typeql files.
 Each file can have one or more queries.

 To create a new file, open a new tab in the Text editor panel.
 The file will be created and saved with temporary name in a hidden folder ./typedb-studio inside the selected project directory.
 There is an autosave feature that persists all the changes made in a file to disk.
 It can be disabled in settings.
-By manually saving (studio save) a temporary file you can rename and move it from the hidden folder.
+By manually studio save saving a temporary file you can rename and move it from the hidden folder.

 Run a query